RafaelyRezende/Born2BeRocky/README.md

 It uses security policies, a set of rules for deciding what can and can not be accessed, to enforce the entry allowed by a policy.
 In a situation where a subject, term used to categorized applications or processess, makes a request to access an object, for example a file or a directory, SELinux guarantee such subject has the permission to modify, read or write such object by checking the <a href="https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/7/html/selinux_users_and_administrators_guide/sect-security-enhanced_linux-introduction-selinux_architecture">access vector cache</a> (AVC).
 The said permissions context are loaded into a cache at boot time.

 SELinux can run in three different modes of operation.
 The default is the enforcing mode, the recommended mode, where the policies apllied follow the labels loaded in cache.
+Verify the status of SELinux with the command:

+<code>getenforce</code>

+If the status of SELinux needs to be modified temporarily the following command can be used to set it to different modes of operation, more on <a href="https://www.thegeeksearch.com/how-to-use-setenforce-command-to-change-selinux-modes/">here</a>:

-The <code>setenforce</code>
+<code>setenforce</code>

 ### Create and manage new users and groups